LACNIC's WHOIS service allows querying information on the Autonomous System Numbers (ASNs) and IP addresses assigned by LACNIC.

-The WHOIS service is a distributed information system that allows querying Internet resources to obtain information on IP address or domain name holders.
+The Whois service is a distributed information system that allows for querying Internet resources to obtain information on IP address or domain name holders.

-LACNIC's WHOIS service allows querying information on Autonomous System Numbers and IP address blocks assigned by LACNIC.
-In addition, it allows obtaining information relating to these Internet resources, such as contact information for the organizations that hold them.
+LACNIC's Whois service allows for querying information on Autonomous System Numbers and IP address blocks assigned by LACNIC.
+In addition, it allows for obtaining information related to these Internet resources, such as contact information for the organizations that hold them.

 The server can be queried in two different ways: